Visual Studio Code 1.32 has been released, making it easier to change color themes!

 Many people find it troublesome to change the color theme because it requires reloading, but from now on, just like choosing the clothes you wear every day, you can change your color theme every now and then to lift your spirits while coding

-the Ctrl + K Ctrl + T combination, and then easily preview the themes by moving the cursor up and down, which is very convenient.
+Ctrl + K Ctrl + Tbrings up a color theme selection dialog, and the ability to quickly switch between themes and preview them by moving the cursor up and down is extremely convenient.

-Color themes tend to grow in size over time, which can be a concern, but because they consist of CSS and color map data defined in JSON, they're actually less than 1MB.
+Color themes tend to accumulate quickly, and their storage capacity can become a concern.
+However, they're essentially just CSS or color map data defined in JSON, so they're actually less than 1MB in size.

-So, it's best to install any color themes you like as quickly as possible.
+Therefore, it's best to install any color themes that catch your eye without hesitation.

-My favorite color theme lately Phantom Code , and I'd like to organize it as well soon.
+My current favorite color theme Phantom Code , and I'd like to organize and summarize my thoughts on it soon.

 HTML ARIA properties are now supported

-Code hints for ARIA (Accessible Rich Internet Applications) properties have been added.
-I
+Code hints have been added to the ARIA (Accessible Rich Internet Applications) property.

 Multi-cursor is now easier to use!